Plasma display: Design

 In a monochrome plasma panel, the gas is mostly neon, and the color is the characteristic orange of a neon-filled lamp (or sign).
 Once a glow discharge has been initiated in a cell, it can be maintained by applying a low-level voltage between all the horizontal and vertical electrodes–even after the ionizing voltage is removed.
 To erase a cell all voltage is removed from a pair of electrodes.
 This type of panel has inherent memory.
 A small amount of nitrogen is added to the neon to increase hysteresis and thus help with the memory effect.
 Plasma panels may be built without nitrogen gas, using xenon, neon, argon, and helium instead with mercury being used in some early displays.
 In color panels, the back of each cell is coated with a phosphor.
 The ultraviolet photons emitted by the plasma excite these phosphors, which give off visible light with colors determined by the phosphor materials.
 This aspect is comparable to fluorescent lamps and to the neon signs that use colored phosphors.

-Every pixel is made up of three separate subpixel cells, each with different colored phosphors.
-One subpixel has a red light phosphor, one subpixel has a green light phosphor and one subpixel has a blue light phosphor.
-These colors blend together to create the overall color of the pixel, the same as a triad of a shadow mask CRT or color LCD.
-Plasma panels use pulse-width modulation (PWM) to control brightness: by varying the pulses of current flowing through the different cells thousands of times per second, the control system can increase or decrease the intensity of each subpixel color to create billions of different combinations of red, green and blue.
-In this way, the control system can produce most of the visible colors.
-Plasma displays use the same phosphors as CRTs, which accounts for the extremely accurate color reproduction when viewing television or computer video images (which use an RGB color system designed for CRT displays).
+Color panels use xenon and neon.